 All terminals for the control cables are located under the protective cover of the frequency converter.
-The protective cover (see drawing below) can be removed by means of a pointed object - a screwdriver or similar.
+The protective cover (see drawing below) can be removed by means of a pointed object (except IP54/NEMA 12 units) - a screwdriver or similar.